wischmcj/canopyHydrodynamics/examples.md

     // add 3 pics, tree w/ x/y/z planes plotted as well.
 Maybe a 3D pic as werll
 ```

   In a future version of this tool, projection at an arbitrary angle will be available.
-At that time, it will be possible to incorperate average rain angle as a model parameter.
+At that time, it will be possible to incorporate average rain angle as a model parameter.

 ## Cylinder Projected Area